roman-smrz/erebos/README.md

 `/join`
 : Join chatroom without sending text message.

+`/join-as <name>`
+: Join chatroom using a new identity with a name `<name>`.
+This new identity is unrelated to the main one, and will be used for any future messages sent to this chatroom.

 `/leave`
 : Leave the chatroom.
 User will no longer be listed as a member and erebos tool will no longer collect message of this chatroom.